About

 In 1996 research carried out by Tom Winstone was the launching pad for what would become Northern Ireland Alternatives.
 The research explored issues around paramilitary style attacks and a multi-agency group was established in 1997 to develop and take ideas further.

 Greater Shankill Alternatives was established as a community based restorative justice programme in September 1998 as a pilot project for three years to evaluate its effectiveness, before beginning the process of expansion.
 However, due to the success of Greater Shankill Alternatives and the requests from other communities for similar initiatives, Northern Ireland Alternatives evolved naturally and organically as a means to help develop and support new strategic restorative justice initiatives.
-Bangor Alternatives started in March 2003; North Belfast Alternatives in October 2003, East Belfast Alternatives in November 2003 and South Belfast Alternatives in April 2010.
-Each site is registered as a company limited by guarantee and has charitable status.

 1996

-Research carried out by Tom Winstone (Ex-
+Research carried out by Tom Winstone (EPIC) to explore issues around paramilitary punishment

 1997